moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 Noise/technical artifacts → random priming, misalignment, or sequencing errors.

 👉 A small fraction of intergenic reads is expected.
 If it’s very high (>20–30%), it could indicate problems with annotation (using an incomplete GTF) or contamination.
-1. Understanding the Report Sections
-Reads Alignment (Table)

-Mapped reads (26.8M): These are reads that aligned to the genome.
-This is a healthy number.

-Secondary alignments (5.5M): Reads that align in more than one place.
-Expected in RNA-seq.

-Not aligned (452k): Very small fraction.
-That’s good.

-Strand specificity (0.51/0.49): Confirms your data is non-stranded.